 Learn how to Build a Killer App with a Minimum Feature Set

 When we talk about the features and functions the product must have to meet user needs, we imply functional requirements.
 They include the actions users take to interact with the system as well as specific operations the system should perform.
-Usually, these operations are data input and output, calculations, or business flows.
+Usually, these operations are data input and output, calculations, or workflows.

 Functional requirements greatly impact and even define the entire engineering process.
 They are covered in a software requirement specification (SRS) that provides detailed descriptions of the product functions and capabilities.
 This document enables considering key moments of the project, addressing the needs, and ensuring a smooth and efficient development process.